zgibberish/rotwood-modloader/README.md

 # About Rotwood Modding

-**ModWrangler branch:** This is the newer, work-in-progress method to run mods, it requires a bit more work to patch the mod manager but should support more modding API features and be more stable.
-Please read the guide throughly, especially the [Possible Breaking Changes](#possible-breaking-changes) section below.

 **Rotwood currently does not officially support modding and Klei will not provide support for modded installs, please back up your save files and use/create mods at your own risk.
 [Read more here](https://support.klei.com/hc/en-us/articles/28992668677140-Rotwood-Client-Mods)**

 **Original post on Klei forums:** https://forums.kleientertainment.com/forums/topic/155849-unofficial-modding-support/